Development & Rationale

-Section 7 provides broker-dealers and investment advisers with the authority to delay disbursing funds from an eligible adult’s account if the broker-dealer or investment adviser (or any qualifying individuals therein) reasonably believes that such disbursement will result in the financial exploitation of the eligible adult.
+Section 7provides broker-dealers and investment advisers with the authority to delay disbursing funds from an eligible adult’s account if the broker-dealer or investment adviser (or any qualifying individuals therein) reasonably believes that such disbursement will result in the financial exploitation of the eligible adult.
 The broker-dealer or investment adviser shall direct that the funds be held in temporary escrow pending resolution of the disbursement decision.
 If a disbursement is delayed, notice must be provided within two days to all persons authorized to transact business on the account (unless any such person is suspected of financial exploitation) and to the state securities commissioner and APS agency.
 The broker-dealer or investment adviser must also undertake an internal review and report the results within seven days of the requested disbursement.[i]
-The Committee considered some commenters’ suggestions that the Model Act allow broker-dealers or investment advisers to delay the actual execution of transactions, but concluded that holding funds in temporary escrow would be preferable policy and, furthermore, that delaying executions could be inconsistent with applicable federal laws and regulations governing the execution of securities transactions.
+In developing the Model Act, the Committee considered some commenters’ suggestions that the Model Act allow broker-dealers or investment advisers to delay the actual execution of transactions but concluded that holding funds in temporary escrow would be preferable policy and, furthermore, that delaying executions could be inconsistent with applicable federal laws and regulations governing the execution of securities transactions.